Retractors in local positive logic: Retractors

 so $f$ preserves $E_n,U_n,\dd_n$ for all $n$.
-As $\eta\notin M_1$, for any $\zeta,\xi\in M_\eta$, we have $\neq S(\zeta,\xi)$.
+As $\eta\notin M_1$, for any $\zeta,\xi\in M_\eta$, we have $M_\eta\models_\lang\neg S(\zeta,\xi)$.
 Hence, $f$ is a homomorphism.
-However, $M_1\models S(1,1)$ and $M_\eta\not\models S(\eta,\eta)$, so $f$ is not a positive embedding. \end{ex}
+However, $M_1\models_\lang S(1,1)$ and $M_\eta\not\models_\lang S(\eta,\eta)$, so $f$ is not a positive embedding. \end{ex}

-On the other hand, in \cref{e:local retractors inside universal models}, there is one local component which is local positively closed, so a local retractor.
-In fact, it turns out that \cref{e:local retractors inside universal models} has the local joint property, so this is the only local retractor.
+On the other hand, in \cref{e:local retractors inside universal models}, there is one local component which is \gls{lpc}, so a local retractor.
+In fact, it turns out that \cref{e:local retractors inside universal models} has the \gls{LJCP}, so this is the only local retractor.

 \begin{que} Suppose $\theory$ has a non{\hyp}local universal positively closed model $\mathfrak{U}$.
 Is there always at least one local component of $\mathfrak{U}$ which is a local retractor of $\theory$?
-For instance, consider the pointed case: Is the local component at the constants of $\mathfrak{U}$ a local retractor? \end{que}
+For instance, consider the pointed case: Is the local component at the constants of $\mathfrak{U}$ a \gls{lpc} model of $\theory$? \end{que}

 \begin{ex} Without assuming $\theory$ is a local theory (i.e. closed under local implications), \cref{q:local components are local retractors} is obviously false.

 Consider the single sorted language $\lang=\{S,R\}$ where $S,R$ are binary relations, and with $\Dtt=\{=,\dd_1\}$ (with trivial ordered monoid structure).
 Consider $N$ with universe $\{a,b,c,d\}$ and interpretations $R=\{(a,d),(b,c),(d,a),(c,b)\}$, $S=\{(a,b),(b,a),(c,d),(d,c)\}$, and $\dd_1=\Delta_N\cup\{(a,c),(c,a),(b,d),(d,b)\}$, where $\Delta_N$ is the diagonal in $N$.